Skip to Content

 For this reason, trekkers should attempt the hike slowly and follow adequate acclimatization strategies.

 The side trip will take you roughly 4 hours of trekking time for the return trip.
-However, it's recommended to take your time in order to avoid any issues with AMS, since the ascent is decently steep.
+However, most guides will recommended to take your time in order to avoid any issues with AMS, since the ascent is decently steep.

 Depending on the season and time of day, you may already have seen other trekkers walking up or down the sloping hill above Chhukung.
 The trail is quite obvious from any point in town.